Green Bay Packers vs. Minnesota Vikings NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Green Bay has combined with its opponents to score more than 46.5 points in seven of 15 games this season.
+- Green Bay has combined with its opponents to score more than 42.5 points in 10 of 15 games this season.

-- The combined points per game average of the two teams, 51.1, is 4.6 points greater than Sunday's over/under.
+- The combined points per game average of the two teams, 51.1, is 8.6 points above Sunday's over/under.

-- These two squads combine to allow 46.4 points per game, 0.1 fewer than this contest's over/under.
+- This contest's total is 3.9 points under the 46.4 these two squads combine to give up per game in 2021.

-- The Packers and their opponents have scored an average of 47.6 points per game in 2021, 1.1 more than Sunday's total.
+- Packers games this season feature an average total of 47.6 points, a number 5.1 points higher than Sunday's over/under.

-- The 49.1 PPG average total in Vikings games this season is 2.6 points more than this game's over/under.
+- In 2021, games involving the Vikings have averaged a total of 49.1 points, 6.6 more than the set total in this contest.

 Packers stats and trends

-- Green Bay has played 15 games, with 11 wins against the spread.

-- So far this season, the Packers have been installed as favorites by a 7-point margin or more five times and are 3-2 ATS in those games.

-- Green Bay has eclipsed the over/under in 40% of its opportunities this year (six times over 15 games with a set point total).
+- Green Bay has hit the over in 40% of its opportunities this year (six times in 15 games with a set point total).

-- When Green Bay scores more than 24.8 points, it is 6-2 against the spread and 7-1 overall.
+- Green Bay is 6-2 against the spread and 7-1 overall in games when it records more than 24.8 points.

-- Green Bay is 4-1 against the spread and 4-1 overall when the team piles up over 379.0 yards.
+- In games that Green Bay amasses more than 379.0 yards, the team is 4-1 against the spread and 4-1 overall.

-- This year, the Packers have 10 turnovers, 12 fewer than the Vikings have takeaways (22).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Vikings.